rsashacode/breakout/README.md

 ## Feature

-Challenge three unique game modes, beyond the traditional paddle, ball, and blocks, we've also added special power-ups to enhance your gaming experience even more!
+Challenge three unique game modes, beyond the traditional paddle, ball, and blocks, We've also added special power-ups to enhance your gaming experience even more!

 ## Prerequisites